 Will there be a protective order?

-In many assault family violence cases, the judge will issue an order that the accused person not have contact with or communicate with the alleged victim, or go near the person’s workplace.
+In many assault domestic violence defenses, the judge will issue an order that the accused person not have contact with or communicate with the alleged victim, or go near the person’s workplace.
 These orders can vary in severity and in the length of time they are applicable.
 But they can be very disruptive and often force a person accused of domestic violence to have to leave the home while the order is in effect.
 Protective orders should be strictly obeyed, because if they are not, the judge can revoke a person’s bond.
 There is also an independent criminal offense of violation of a protective order, which can be filed in addition to the assault family violence case.

 Can the protective order be lifted?